handlebars-lang/docs/CONTRIBUTING.md

 ## Differences between dev-server and production

-The Vuepress site is a Vue.js application.
+The VuePress site is a Vue.js application.
 While the dev-server runs the whole application in the browser, the production site is pre-rendered with subsequent changes running in the browser.

 Vue.js components that only work in the browser will work correctly in the dev-server, but will fail in production.